nasa/cumulus/docs/deployment/apis-introduction.md

 #### Cumulus API Customization Use Cases

 Our Cumulus API offers you the flexibility to customize for your DAAC/organization.
-Below are a list of use cases that may help you with options:
+Below is a list of use cases that may help you with options:

 - [Cumulus API w/Launchpad Authentication](https://wiki.earthdata.nasa.gov/display/CUMULUS/Cumulus+API+with+Launchpad+Authentication)
 - [Using Cumulus with Private APIs](https://wiki.earthdata.nasa.gov/display/CUMULUS/Using+Cumulus+with+Private+APIs)